 As the name suggests, this festival is traditionally celebrated on a full moon day.
 In many places, Guru Purnima is also known as the Vyasa Purnima as it marks the birthday of the great rishi Ved Vyasa.

-Hindu Legend.
 According to the Hindu legend, Ved Vyasa, who was also the author of Mahabharata was born to sage Parashara and a fisherman’s daughter named Satyavati on this day.
 Due to this, Guru Purnima is also celebrated as Vyasa Purnima.
 The great sage is majorly known for dividing the Holy Vedas into four distinct parts namely Rig, Yajur, Sama and Atharva Veda in the Hindu culture.

-Buddhist History.
 After Gautama Buddha attained enlightenment, he found his five former companions, who had left him in between while seeking the ultimate nature of life, and taught them the true meaning of dharma.
 With this, he passed on his teachings and made them enlightened.

 With this, the Buddhist sangha was established on the full-moon day of the Asahdha month.
 It is said that soon this Buddhist sangha grew to 60 members.
 This was when Lord Buddha sent them in every direction possible for spreading the divine message of Dharma.

 Varanasi is the place where devotees visit year on year in the search of the ultimate truth and liberation.
-There are several temples in Varanasi where the celebrations of Guru Purnima are held with great fervour.
-To reach here you will need to cover an approximate distance of 850, 1,830, 1,400, 700 km from major Indian cities like Delhi, Bengaluru, Mumbai and Kolkata respectively.
+There are several temples in Varanasi where the celebrations of Guru Purnima are held with great fervor.
+To reach here you will need to cover an approximate distance of 850, 1,830, 1,400, 700 km from major Indian cities like Delhi, Bengaluru, Mumbai, and Kolkata respectively.
 Check out the following modes of transportation on how you can reach here without much hassle.

 By Air.
 If you plan on visiting Varanasi by air, then, you will need to deboard at the Varanasi Airport aka Lal Bhadur Shastri Airport.
 This airport is quite well connected with other Indian cities thus, you can board a flight from most of the major metropolitan cities to Varanasi.
 And as you get off the flight, consider booking a taxi or some other means of public transportation to reach your respective destination.